GreatLakesExperimentalArts/LoFGatekeeper/README.md

 	- Service:   Topshelf 4.1.0

 COMPLETED:
-- Will-call table fully functional with multiple client machines able to connect
+- Will-call table is fully functional with multiple client machines able to connect
-- Docker image compiles and runs on target workstation
+- Docker image compiles and runs on server which will be used
-- webpack HMR works when using Vvisual Studio debugging
+- webpack HMR works both when using Visual Studio debugging or `yarn start`

 2018 MVP TODO:
-- Under-13 Manaual Entry
+- Under-13 Manual Entry
 - Operational status display board
 	- Recent checkins
 	- Population totals